As I Lay Dying

 As I Lay Dying is a 1930 Southern Gothic novel by American author William Faulkner.
-Faulkner's fifth novel, it is consistently ranked among the best novels of 20th-century literature.
-The title portends to be derived from Homer's Odyssey (William Marris's 1925 translation), referencing the similar themes of both works.
+Faulkner's fifth novel, it is consistently ranked among the best novels of the 20th century.
+The title is derived from William Marris's 1925 translation of Homer's Odyssey, referring to the similar themes of both works.

 The novel uses a stream-of-consciousness writing technique, multiple narrators, and varying chapter lengths.
+The work will enter the public domain in the United States on January 1, 2026.

 Plot summary

 The book is narrated by 15 different characters over 59 chapters.
-It is the story of the death of Addie Bundren and her poor, rural family's quest and motivations—noble or selfish—to honor her wish to be buried in her hometown of Jefferson, Mississippi.
+It is the story of the death of Addie Bundren and her poor, rural family's quest to honor her wish to be buried in her hometown of Jefferson, Mississippi, as well as the motives—noble or selfish—they show on the journey.

-In the novel's first chapters, Addie is alive but in ill health.
+In the novel's opening chapters, Addie is alive but in ill health.
 She expects to die soon and sits at a window watching as her firstborn child, Cash, builds her coffin.
 Anse, Addie's husband, waits on the porch, while their daughter, Dewey Dell, fans her mother in the July heat.
-The night after Addie dies a heavy rainstorm sets in; rivers rise and wash out bridges that the family will need to cross to get to Jefferson.
+The night after Addie dies, a heavy rainstorm sets in; rivers rise and wash out bridges that the family will need to cross to get to Jefferson.

 The family's trek by wagon begins, with Addie's non-embalmed body in the coffin.
 Along the way, Anse and the five children encounter various difficulties.
 Stubborn Anse frequently rejects any offers of assistance, including meals or lodging, so at times the family goes hungry and sleeps in barns.
-At other times he refuses to accept loans from people, claiming he wishes to "be beholden to no man," thus manipulating the would-be lender into giving him charity as a gift not to be repaid.
+At other times he refuses to accept loans from people, claiming he wishes to "be beholden to no man", thus manipulating the would-be lender into giving him charity as a gift not to be repaid.

-Jewel, Addie's middle child, tries to leave his dysfunctional family after Anse sells Jewel's most prized possession, his horse, yet Jewel cannot turn his back on them through the tribulations of the journey to Jefferson.
+Jewel, Addie's middle child, tries to leave the family after Anse sells Jewel's most prized possession, his horse.
+Yet Jewel cannot turn his back on his father and siblings through the tribulations of the journey to Jefferson.
 Cash breaks a leg and winds up riding atop the coffin.
-He stoically refuses to admit to any discomfort, but the family eventually puts a makeshift cast of concrete on his leg.
-Twice, the family almost loses Addie's coffin—first, while crossing a river on a washed-out bridge (two mules are lost), and second, when a fire of suspicious origin starts in the barn where the coffin is being stored for a night.
+He stoically refuses to admit to any discomfort but the family eventually puts a makeshift cast of concrete on his leg.
+Twice, the family almost loses Addie's coffin—first, while crossing a river on a washed-out bridge (two mules are lost) and then when a fire of suspicious origin starts in the barn where the coffin is being stored for the night.